toidiu/toidiu.github.io/content/travel/barcelona.md

 <!-- more -->

 #### Day 1
-- walk to hostel. smelled of flowers and warm air and relaxation.
+- walk to hostel. street smelled of flowers and warm air and relaxation.

   <div class='pixels-photo'>
   <a href='https://500px.com/photo/304000887/gracia-by-toidiu' alt='gracia by toidiu' target=_blank" rel="noopener">